 Another way to promote yourself was through hashtags.

-Little did you know there is a lost of forbidden hashtags that will have the exact opposite effect for your post reach.
+Little did you know there is a loss of forbidden hashtags that will have the exact opposite effect on your post reach.

 Short info on how hashtags work: Whoever can search for whatever hashtag and can track your post because of it.

 Using banned hashtags can result in simple hiding of your post so you’re using the hashtag for nothing.
 It’s useless.
 You’re still back with your small group of fans.
 In wors case and very common you get shadowbanned.